funnygeeker/micropython-easymenu/README.md

         'clear': (0, 0, 239, 239),
         # Clearing the screen area: (x_start, y_start, x_end, y_end) If not filled in, default to full screen.
         # This option can be used to implement multiple menus on the same screen simultaneously.
-        'style': {'border': 0, 'title_line': 1, 'img_reversion': 0},
+        'style': {'border': 0, 'title_line': 1, 'img_invert': 0},
         # Style: If not filled in, default values will be used.
 Please fill in a dictionary:
         # border: Style of the outer border.
 In the current version, 0 means no outer border
         # (the selected option will be highlighted), and 1 means having an outer border
         # (the selected option will be highlighted).
         # title_line: Add a line below the title, 0 for disable and 1 for enable.
-        # img_reversion: Images will be displayed with reversed colors.
+        # img_invert: Images will be displayed with reversed colors.
 Only applicable to bmp and pbm images.
         'layout': (4, 1),
         # Layout: If not filled in, it will be automatically calculated, but it is recommended to fill in.
         # (x, y), x * y options per page.